AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

         // It's up to us to communicate with the server and
         // perform validation if needed.

-        //if desired, we can send a RequestInteractMessage like so,
+        //if desired, we can send a RequestMouseDropMessage like so,
         //indicating this component will process the interaction on the server side
         // in ServerProcessInteraction:
-        RequestInteractMessage.Send(interaction, this);
+        InteractionMessageUtils.SendRequest(interaction, this);
     }

-    //from IInteractionProcessor, this will be invoked when the server gets the RequestInteractMessage public InteractionControl ServerProcessInteraction(MouseDrop interaction)
+    //from IInteractionProcessor, this will be invoked when the server gets the RequestMouseDropMessage public InteractionControl ServerProcessInteraction(MouseDrop interaction)
     {
-        //validate and perform the update server side after it gets the RequestInteractMessage,
+        //validate and perform the update server side after it gets the RequestMouseDropMessage,
         //then inform all clients.
     }
 }
 ```
 With this approach, we implement IInteractable so that IF2 will invoke this component if the object it's on is involved in that type of interaction.
 However, it's up to us to handle all the rest of this interaction.
 If this was something that should only be client-side, for example, we could just implement the client-side logic here.
 But if there is any communication needed with the server we would have to implement that logic as well.

-We can re-use validators here as well as RequestInteractMessage / IInteractionProcessor as shown.
+We can re-use validators here as well as interaction messages like RequestMouseDropMessage / IInteractionProcessor as shown.
+Each interaction type has its own message and can be sent using InteractionMessageUtils.SendRequest.

 As with the previous approach, we can also implement this on any existing component if we want.
 # Which Approach Is Best?